 To successfully enter data via payroll, you need to change the preferences for the software.
-First off, you must have QuickBooks Pro to use for payroll entry.
+First off, you must have QuickBooks Pro or Contractor’s version to use for payroll entry.
 Regular QuickBooks does not have a payroll entry section within the software.
 The minimum level version is Pro.
 In the Edit, Preferences section, select Payroll & Employees.
 Check Job Costing, Class and Item Tracking; this will allow you to enter these three required elements for each payroll entry.

 As you enter payroll, each employee should indicate on his card the particular job, the phase code of work and what he/she did for that time.
 One of the columns in the timesheet is the payroll item column.
 These are the standard types of salary, hourly, wages, commissions etc. It is sometimes a good idea to enter notes associated with employee’s time especially for phase code work that they did for some subcontractor.
 This provides documentary support in your dealings with your subcontractor, especially if you desire to back charge them for the work your staff performed.